zookzook/elixir-mongodb-driver/README.md

   queue_target: 5_000
 ```

-Finally we can add the `Mongo` instance to our application supervision tree:
+Finally, we can add the `Mongo` instance to our application supervision tree:

 ```elixir
   children = [